hypernormalisation/zeal/ret_prios.md

 On the other hand, `HoW > JoW > CS > DS > Cons > Exo > HW` is the second highest ranked prio for dps, being within margin of error of the top spot.
 As such, this document recommends that one should run `DS > Cons` in slot 4/5 respectively.

+One should perhaps move Consecrate up in priority above DS during the execute phase, which should not drastically affect cooldown clash resolution.

+On the other hand, using an early Consecrate to give SoV time to stack before the first DS cast might have a severe knockon effect over the rest of your rotation that is hard to predict or measure.
+As such, probably avoid it.

 ### Exo and HW at #6/#7
 With these abilities, it ultimately just comes down to their extremely long cooldowns yielding a very marginal increase to Effective Cooldown if you prio them below everything else.